emoro/mobile_food_environments/README.md

 Data and code repository for the paper "You are where you eat: Effect of mobile food environments on fast food visit" by Bernardo García-Bulle et al.

 -   Each script Fig?.R contains the code to produce each figure in the main paper.
-- The data directory contains:
-  * Actions: the files with the individual visits to food outlets (and fast food outlets) during lunch, after visiting the DMV, and thoroughout the day.
-For privacy reasons we just report those outings only in census tracts where the number of unique users is bigger than 10
-  * Users: the demographic and activity characteristics for each user.
-Demographic characteristics for each user correspond to the Census Block Group of their home and are obtained throuhg the American Community Survey.
-For privacy reasons, we only report the quartiles of each demographic trait across users.
-  * POIs: list of POIs considered in our analysis for each metro area.
+-   The meta_data.R and viz_settings.R scripts contain some settings for the visualization of the results.
+-   Data can be found at <https://doi.org/10.5281/zenodo.7796604> and should be placed in the data folder here.
+-   See the Supplementary Material for the list of R libraries used in the analysis.

-If you have questions regarding the code or data, or have questions about the analysis pipeline we used in general, please contact emoro@mit.edu.
+If you have questions regarding the code or data, or have questions about the analysis pipeline we used in general, please contact [emoro\@mit.edu](mailto:emoro@mit.edu){.email}.